Home / Blog /

 At WebMD Health Services, this kind of segmentation is built into our architecture, so well-being personalization is easy.
 For example, we can segment benefits and communications by age, gender, health risk and conditions, geographic location, health plan option and more.
 That way, each person only receives recommendations that are personalized to their specific situation.

-To sum up, take time to analyze your well-being program through the lens of the various segments of your population.
-That way, you can be sure to have a well-being program that empowers everyone and the personalized resources to help employees achieve real results: better health, better happiness and better well-being for all.
+To sum up, take time to analyze your well-being program through the lens of the various segments of your population, as well as your culture.
+That way, you can be sure your well-being program empowers everyone and offers the right personalized solutions to help employees achieve real results: better health, better happiness and better well-being for all.